dbroockman/repeated-online-panel-experiments/README.md

 This guide keeps a running list of the vendors, notes about them, and other practices for running repeated online panel experiments.
 [Testing Theories of Attitude Change With Online Panel Field Experiments](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2742869) describes the design and an application study.
 This repository assumes knowledge of that paper.

+The power calculator available [here](http://experiments.berkeley.edu) allows one to plan out a study using the repeated online panel design and appreciate the benefits of this experimental design.
+The code for that power calcualtor is available in this repository [here](rop_power_calc).

 # Have a question about using the design?

 Please use the [GitHub issues](https://github.com/dbroockman/repeated-online-panel-experiments/issues) feature to ask a question or make a request.
 Then you'll get a ping when we answer the question or update the repository to answer it.